 Credit unions can be a particularly good place to look.
 As nonprofits, they have lower overhead (which can mean better interest rates) and lower fees.
 On the downside, your loan application and approval process may be a bit more lengthy or cumbersome.

-Finally, I did not look at manufacturer-specific lenders such as Ford Credit or Honda Financial Services.
-These lenders tend to be rated more highly than general lenders for overall customer satisfaction, so they are certainly worth a look if they can give you the best interest rate on the car you want.
-However, because they restrict their services to one manufacturer, I did not include them in my analysis.
+Finally, we did not look at manufacturer-specific lenders such as Ford Credit or Honda Financial Services.
+These lenders tend to be rated more highly than general lenders for overall customer satisfaction, so they’re certainly worth a look if they can give you the best interest rate on the car you want.
+However, because they restrict their services to one manufacturer, we did not include them in our analysis.

 The best auto loan lenders and services provided: